 Renal & Mesenteric Artery Care

-If a blockage develops in your intestinal (mesenteric) or kidney (renal) arteries, a UNC REX Healthcare vascular specialist can improve blood flow to your organs and help keep them working well.
+If a blockage develops in your intestinal (mesenteric) or kidney (renal) arteries, a UNC Health Rex vascular specialist can improve blood flow to your organs and help keep them working well.
 Ask your doctor whether a minimally invasive angioplasty or an open surgical procedure would benefit you most.

 Angioplasty & Stenting